ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/generics-design.md

 { tag: "class", name: "C", params: [{ tag: "number" }] }
 ```

+Type annotations that use type variables directly are initially marked as having a class type.
 During the type checking phase, we'll update the type annotations from class to typeVar, if required.
 For instance in the following program,
 ```python
 T = TypeVar('T')
 class A(Generic[T]):
     f: T = __ZERO__
 ```
 the field f will intially have the type annotation `class`.
-During the typechecking phase, we will detect that T is a `TypeVar` and update the type annnotation
+During the typechecking phase, we will detect that T is a type variable and update the type annnotation
 to `typevar`.
+When the type variables are instantiated and the generic class is monomorphized all type annotations with the `typevar` annotation are replaced with the concrete type.

 ---